lfricken/oni-mods/test.md

 You can save maps and areas as [prefabs](https://docs.unity3d.com/Manual/Prefabs.html) by dragging them from the Hierarchy tab into the Project tab.

 ### Tile Palette
-* The Tile Palette tab lets you place walls, floors, doors, tables etc.
+* The Tile Palette tab lets you place walls, floors, doors, tables etc. into the Scene tab
-* Make sure to select the right Active Tilemap when editing.
+* Make sure to select the right Active Tilemap when editing
-* The new tiles and objects will be added to the right categories within the active tilemap automatically.
+* The new tiles and objects will be added to the right categories within the active tilemap automatically

 ### Edit a Palette
 Tiles are added to the palettes as they are created.
 To create a new Tile follow this example: